 Ask your doctor about more frequent home hemodialysis compared to in-center 3-times-weekly hemodialysis

-More frequent home hemodialysis may offer health and quality of life benefits such as:2
+More frequent home hemodialysis, including nocturnal, may offer health and quality of life benefits such as:2

 - Much quicker recovery time after treatment.